UTFacultiesBMSDept TPSPHILEducationMinor Environmental Values and Sustainable Transformations

 EDUCATIONAL APPROACH

 During this minor you will learn the foundations of environmental values and sustainable transformations through environmental philosophy and critical social sciences.
-By engaging in different learning methods -including DIY creation of media, field trips, an ethical cook-out workshop, debates, philosophical walks, visit to art installations, and more-, you will combine the most relevant academic literature and learn with (guest-)lectures from the Philosophy and KITES sections.
+By engaging in different learning methods -field trips, debates, philosophical walks, ethnographic food diary, film creation, and others-- you will combine the most relevant academic literature and learn with (guest-)lectures from the Philosophy, KITES and other sections.

 • Learning Experience